jasonacollins/blog/content/post/2011-05-03-fogel-and-supersized-humans.markdown

 Genetic considerations are also relevant to some of the debates about the meaning of Fogel's results.
 For example, the Times quotes Angus Deaton, who is sceptical about some of the conclusions on height, and in particular, he questions whether they should be attributed mainly to nutrition.
 Deaton states that:

-<blockquote>We don’t really understand why African adults and children are so much  taller than Indian adults and children, but it can’t be their income,  because Indians are much richer.</blockquote>
+>We don’t really understand why African adults and children are so much  taller than Indian adults and children, but it can’t be their income,  because Indians are much richer.

 Is this missing the obvious genetic explanation?